gearglow/ReptiliaWithATwist/The List.md

 > - [ ] Find and read How To Learn
 > - [ ] Find and read Processing Complex PTSD and Abuse
 > - [ ] Find and read the primers on Animagi, Metamorphmagi, and Shifting (in that order)
-> - [ ] Find and read the primers on Tai Chi Chuan, Seven Star Praying Mantis, Xing Yi Chuan, Ba Gua Chuan, and Systema
+> - [ ] Find and read the primers on Tai Chi Chuan, Seven Star Praying Mantis, Xing Yi Chuan, Ba Gua Chuan, Aikijutsu, and Systema
 > - [ ] Find and read the primers on Runes, Wards, and Enchanting
 > - [ ] Find and read the primer on Wandless Magic
 > - [ ] Find and read the primer on Illusions and Glamours